AGolz/Born2beRoot/README.md

 Here's what we got:
 <img width="1079" alt="Screen Shot 2023-05-11 at 11 43 49 PM" src="https://github.com/AGolz/Born2beRoot/assets/51645091/4cf607c0-b065-44cb-9dfc-26bd8c3cd37f">

+In my assignment, my extended partition had to be encrypted, for this I used LUKS.

+### LUKS: Linux Unified Key Setup
+LUKS, or Linux Unified Key Setup, is a disk encryption specification that provides a platform-independent standard on-disk format for use in various tools.
+This not only facilitates compatibility and interoperability among different systems but also provides secure management of multiple user passwords.

+LUKS encrypts entire block devices and is thereby well-suited for protecting the contents of mobile devices such as removable storage media or laptop disk drives.
+It was designed to conform to the TKS1 secure key setup scheme and is the standard for disk encryption on Linux systems.

+Here's why LUKS makes an excellent choice for your disk encryption needs:
+- __Platform-Independence__: LUKS stores all necessary setup information in the partition header, enabling the user to transport or migrate data seamlessly.
+- __Secure against Low Entropy Attacks__: Passwords are secured against low entropy attacks through the use of salting and iterated PBKDF2 hashing.
+- __Supports Multiple Keys__: LUKS supports eight different keys for a single encrypted partition.
+This feature allows multiple users to have their distinct access keys to the same device.
+- __Effective Passphrase Revocation__: With LUKS, when a passphrase is overwritten, it is entirely infeasible to recover any data associated with that passphrase.

+#### Why LUKS1?
+As of my knowledge cutoff in September 2021, there are two versions of LUKS available: LUKS1 and LUKS2.
+While LUKS2 brings several improvements, such as a new keyslot area layout and improved binary key descriptor management, it may not always be the best choice depending on the specific circumstances of your project.

+LUKS1 is widely supported, well tested, and provides a strong encryption standard that is sufficient for most purposes.
+It's also more compatible with various systems and software.
+Because of its wide adoption, troubleshooting and support are easier to find if issues arise.

+In the context of the Born2beRoot project, the choice of LUKS1 aligns well with the requirement of the project to provide strong disk encryption while ensuring broad compatibility and stability.

 ### LVM
 ### LUKS
 ### lvm.conf